Purpose

 Let us see how to do this in the in the GCP (Google Cloud Platform) console.

-To access the Refinitiv Tick History data sets from your own projects, you need to access the appropriate Refinitiv project.
+To access the LSEG Tick History data sets from your own projects, you need to access the appropriate project.

-Start by logging into GCP using a Google ID that was entitled for Refinitiv Tick History; if you are unsure about which ID that may be, please contact your Refinitiv account manager.
+Start by logging into GCP using a Google ID that was entitled for LSEG Tick History; if you are unsure about which ID that may be, please contact your LSEG account manager.

 Select the GCP.REFINITIV.COM organisation: